Tucupita Marcano Player Props: Pirates vs. Brewers

 - Marcano is batting .239 with 12 doubles, a triple, three home runs and nine walks.

-- In 10 games this season (18.9%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (18.5%), Marcano has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 11 times this season (20.8%), including one multi-run game.
+- He has scored at least once 12 times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.